 Owings is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Owings is a town of managers, service providers, and professionals.
-There are especially a lot of people living in Owings who work in management occupations (13.48%), office and administrative support (10.64%), and sales jobs (8.50%).
+Overall, Owings is a town of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Owings who work in management occupations (12.89%), law enforcement and fire fighting (11.97%), and sales jobs (11.36%).

 Also of interest is that Owings has more people living here who work in computers and math than 95% of the places in the US.

 A relatively large number of people in Owings telecommute to their jobs.
 Overall, about 11.28% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Owings is a great place for families with children to consider.
 First of all, many other families with children live here, making Owings a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Owings has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Owings’s overall crime rate is lower than average for the country.